LinWeizheDragon/FLMR/README.md

 ## Updates

 - [05/06/2024] We made some updates to the implementation
-  - Added an evaluation script that reproduces the results in the PreFLMR paper
+  - Added an evaluation script that reproduces the results in the PreFLMR paper [here](#new-evaluate-the-preflmr-models-on-all-m2kr-benchmarks)
-  - Added an example script to fine-tune PreFLMR on a custom retrieval dataset
+  - Added an example script to fine-tune PreFLMR on a custom retrieval dataset [here](#new-finetune-the-preflmr-model-on-downstream-datasets)
   - **IMPORTANT**: fixed the OVEN data splits in the M2KR benchmark, and updated each entry with a fixed instruction to ensure the evaluation result is not affected by random sampling of instructions.
+Please delete your local cache and download the dataset again.

 ## Table of Contents
 - [FLMR](#flmr)